hmziqrs/next-blog/data/6-blog.md

 ---
-title: "This is example one UPDATE"
+title: "This is example SIX"
 author: "hackerhgl"
 category: "example"
 date: "2022-03-13"